apache/hudi/website/docs/disaster_recovery.md

 to assist in deleting a savepoint.
 Please do remember that cleaner may not clean the files that are savepointed.
 And so users should ensure they delete the savepoints from time to time.
 If not, the storage reclamation may not happen.

+Note: Savepoint and restore for MOR table is available only from 0.11.